NZ Paddle Blacks captain Matthew Fiso on a mission to get to world champs

 "Give it a go.
 It's fun, it's different and doesn't matter what your background is.
 The sport is for everyone and anyone."

-To help Michael on his journey, visit: Fiso to France
+To help Matthew on his journey, visit: Fiso to France